MattDunks94/my-second-project/README.md

 ### The Welcome Area:
 <ul>
   <li>This section welcomes the user to the application and explains it's purpose.</li>
+  <li>It includes the title of the application 'Day Planner' alongside a logo icon, and a small paragraph welcoming the user.</li>
   <li>It also contains the 'Start Planning!' button which leads to the 'day planner' area.
 This button has a hover effect.
 When hovering over the text, it changes color from white to darkturqoise (as seen in image below).</li>
 </ul>